|

 I love helping others and I love my family and church.
 I love the way we can see the seasons change and I can't think of another

+place I had rather be.
 12. Who is your favorite southern author?
 Well, my favorite Southern Author is

 Lee Smith and my favorite book that she wrote is Saving Grace.
 I love the characters in